Tempo logotype

 • How the desired results or outcomes will be measured.

-But this is not easy!
-In his book, Code Complete, author Steve McConnell describes the WIMP principle he observed at Microsoft.
+In his book, Code Complete, Steve McConnell describes the WIMP principle he observed at Microsoft.
 Whenever managers would see coders in a meeting, they would inevitably ask “Why Isn’t Mark/Mary Programming (WIMP)?”

-While analysis paralysis can get you into trouble, I have never heard anyone complain that they understood the project scope too well.
+While analysis paralysis can get you into trouble, have you ever heard anyone complain that they understood the project scope too well?

 Some people (you know who you are) will do almost anything to avoid conflict.
 But on a project, the right amount of conflict can actually be a very good thing.
 Conflict is often the crucible where scope is refined.